sleepyengin33r/mac-setup/README.md

 **Note:** Python and Node.js LTS are automatically installed during setup via `uv` and `nvm`.

-### Cursor IDE Configuration
+### VS Code & Cursor Configuration
-- Extensions are installed from `cursor-extensions.txt` when the `cursor` CLI is available
+- Extensions are installed from `vscode-extensions.txt` to both VS Code and Cursor
-- Settings and keybindings are restored from backup files
+- Settings are restored from `vscode-settings.json` to both editors
 - Existing configurations are backed up before restoration

 ## ✨ Features